nazaninsinaei87/Matplotlib/Read.md

 # Pyber Ride Sharing

-Trend1: Urban cities have highest number of ride counts (68.4%) as well as driver counts (86%).
+Trend1: Urban cities have highest number of ride counts (68.4%) as well as driver counts (77.8%).
 Also these cities have the lowest average fare.

-Trend2: A city in Rural area has the highest average dollar fare ($50) and the lowest number of rides (1).
+Trend2: Rural area has the highest average dollar fare ($50) and the lowest number of rides (1).

-Trend3: higher number of drivers will increade the number of rides and will eventually reduce the fare.
+Trend3: Higher number of drivers will increase the number of rides and will eventually reduce the fare.

+Observation: City data set has a duplicate record (city of Port James) which needs to be merged and summed on driver count before merging with ride data.

 # Analysis